Corey Bailey

 description of how records work.
 Search the internet.
 Some search suggestions:

 Record, Turntable, Phonograph Record and Record Cartridge.
-There is some
+There is some very

-advice is actually someone’s opinion.
+actually someone’s opinion.
 Look for good science and well established

 procedures.
 Check out my links page for additional resources.
 I have assembled